Nicholas-Lee-Bateman-282787728/hacker_academy_scripts/README.md

 Written for python 2.7.

-#TODO: Upgrade to python 3.
+##TODO: Upgrade to python 3.

 helper.py contains helper scripts

+add_website_users contains scripts having to do with adding new users to the MailChimp mailing list.
-wui.py grabs all users from hackeracademy.org, puts them in an excel file, which can be directly used in MailChimp for uploading any new users (MailChimp ignores users who are already existing).
+- wui.py grabs all users from hackeracademy.org, puts them in an excel file, which can be directly used in MailChimp for uploading any new users (MailChimp ignores users who are already existing).

-website_user_importer_test contains unit test files for wui.py
+- website_user_importer_test contains unit test files for wui.py.

 email_automation contains scripts having to do with email automation.
 - Email.py contains basic email-sending functions.